— ∞ —

 The sea captain–no. She endeavored not to linger on him anymore.
 The phantom memorial voices in her mind that did not belong to comets or clarions or the calculations for balancing heat exchangers instead all came from her mother.
 Praise from her father she treasured, for from the other parent flowed a stream of criticism without end.Too fast, came the burbling, dovelike cry from the hot room framed in larchwood.
 Too quick!
 What were you doing to my loom?Fixed it, Mama.
 Give it a try.Did you?
 How?
 What part did you touch?
 What did you replace?I didn’t replace nothing, see?
 It were a loose heddle, that’s all.
 Try!Staring hard at the child through eyes the color of rainwater, her mother would frown.
 Then how do I know it is truly fixed?Because it works?It will break again.
 It alway does.
 Next time, you must show me.Mama, just try it, will you?
 Finish your pattern.Her mother’s name was Vita.
 She was not from Lambsrock.
 Some fifteen summers earlier Thoris had eschewed local tradition and arranged to meet a strange girl from a secluded mountain hamlet some fifty malms northeast where all the patriarchs had died from plague.
 The townsfolk took it poorly.
 Seventy-eight generations of tradition ignored for a sick mountain lark.
 When they first saw the bridal skiff gliding the curve of the riverbend they scowled, shook their heads, made the sign of the Destroyer.
 The prowhead had a wheel.
 Here the river delivered unto one of their finest sons a dour maiden in quilted white, her sleeves like bells, her veils ringed with lilies pale as snowpack.
 Beside her, two ancient crones with stone-haggard faces helped her onto the dock and presented her to the sweating, hook-nosed husband.
 No drumbeats or stormsongs.
 Instead, a ceremonial of sighs.That otherworldly wedding wasn’t recorded in any of the village ledgers, but she knew it, could envision it like a picture the moment she closed her eyes.
 But whenever Ariadne thought of her mother a cold plunge would creep up her ankles, as if she were wading along a winter bank.Thus she tried to think as little about her as one possibly, impossibly, could.

 Moonrise wakes her thirsty.
 She sits up and stretches, aching from napping pretzeled under the ersatz blanket of her coat.
 In her fatigue she dozed off without feeding the chocobo.
 A quick inspection reveals the oblong silhouette of a long neck rooting through a sack of turnips discarded beside rifle, bedroll, and lump.
 O self-sufficient steed.She pops the cork on a bottle of bourbon and snaps her goggles down tight around her eyes.
 A switch on the right lens controls a mode for infrared scanning, which she flips on.
 The sky blacks out and the metal frieze of Baelsar’s Wall abruptly censors the Dimwold canopy.The comet has crawled west.
 It steams burdensomely above her, a tocsin with a tail."Want some?" she asks, hoisting up the bottle.No, thank you."More for me, then."Ari, I think we got a problem."Hah."
 She unwraps a wad of butcherpaper and takes out a floury lump of hardtack.
 "That's for sure."You need to quit drinking."When I'm dead."Oof, tick-tock.“Ch’risma, you’re a sassy one.
 What's got you so unpleasant?
 Oh, I know–you’re probably feeling a little jealous of my big find.
 Is that it?
 Well, that’s on you, buddy.
 You should try being useful."
 Munching, her mouth full, she mimics a ball throw with her hardtack hand.
 "Go scare an astrologian or somethin’.
 Go fuck the moon.”Silence.
 The breeze fumes delicately.
 The chocobo, her beak full of turnip, settles in the dust with a feathery gump.She leans back to eat amid dust and wood shavings.
 "It just feels good to actually make progress, you know?
 On work, on the workshop, on the atavistic mysteries of life.
 All this wandering out here was getting a little lagsome, but this has perked me up something fierce."You got bigger issues at hand."You're telling me.
 Anyway, this one's a lifechanger.
 A real stroke of luck, which I needed.
 Ain't been so stellar in that department as of late."Tell me about it.Through dry, biscuity bites, she mumbles, “what’s that supposed to mean?”Looked west lately, genius?“No, why?”I think you should turn around.She sets down the hardtack.
 Swiveling, she peers into the dark, adjusting the longsight on her goggle gauges.
 Beyond the river a rock bridge leads a winding, narrow passage down to the arroyo some three malms off.
 She cranks the gauge of her lens to maximum magnifcation and spots an orange blur limning the ridge.Heat from a lit fire.Her stomach jumps into her throat.Cursing, she packs up in a flash and guides the bird back down the ridge.
 Those bounty hunters were dead.
 This was a fact: no amount of chirurgy or Garlean technological splendor could save a man whose body was blown to the visceral consistency of Heavensturn confetti.
 But the counterfeiter, he was the problem.
 The mental image of his body weighed heavy on the scales of her galloping mind.
-She’d put a bullet in him (check) and he’d bled out (check) and gone limp in the dust like a sack of birdseed (double check).
+She’d put a bullet in him (check) and he’d bled (check) and gone limp in the dust like a sack of birdseed (double check).
 But in the pressing urgency to escape with her burlap prize she hadn’t made sure.
 Hadn’t double-tapped or done due diligence regarding his pulse: a big red ‘x.’
-The most rookie of fuck-ups.The bird snuffles wearily.
+The most rookie of fuck-ups.
+They had good potions these days, bounty hunters.
+Better than hers.The bird snuffles wearily.
 A long time ago some Ishgardian had named the creature Phèdre.
 If she keeps fucking up, lingering out here hot-brained and soft-headed and fake-arguing with wandering stars, someday somebody's going to find purple Phèdre out here wandering aimless.
-Dragging along by the stirrup a booted, begoggled, bedraggled comedy of a corpse.In the distance, the comet keeps on twinkling, a red-hot slash of disappointment in the sky.
+Dragging along by the stirrup a booted, begoggled, bedraggled comedy of a corpse.In the distance, the comet.
+A red-hot slash of disappointment in the sky.

 Part II